khaliq411/smart-vending-machine/README.md

 - Real-time inventory tracking and stock management
 - Multi-machine support with centralized monitoring
 - User authentication and order history tracking

+---

+## 🔐 Security Note
+Sensitive credentials such as API keys and database URLs have been removed for security purposes.